Why Americans need a stimulus deal in three stats | NewsChannel 3-12

 If lawmakers are able to pass anything before the end of the year, it won’t be as broad as the $3 trillion bill Democrats proposed in May and could be even smaller than the Republican’s $1 trillion proposal unveiled in July.

-Even though progressives like Vermont independent Sen. Bernie Sanders are demanding a second round of stimulus checks be included in this next bill, money for the payments was not part of the bipartisan proposal being considered last week.
+Even though progressives like Vermont independent Sen. Bernie Sanders are demanding a second round of stimulus checks, money for the payments isn’t likely to be included in the bipartisan framework.

 But money to extend unemployment benefits is on the table, as well as allowing small business owners to apply for a second loan from the Paycheck Protection Program.
 Lawmakers are also talking about extending the eviction moratorium set to expire at the end of the month.
 More money for vaccine development and distribution and Covid-19 testing and tracing is also a priority.

-Note: This story has been updated with details of congressional negotiations.